-K.6.10 Evidence in Support of Scholarship and Professional Development

-Include material representative of your achievements during the probationary period, with explanatory annotations as needed.
+K.6.10 Evidence in Support of Scholarship and Professional Development Include material representative of your achievements during the probationary period, with explanatory annotations as needed.
 It is sufficient to include photocopies of the first page of an article or a table of contents from a book rather than an offprint or photocopy of the full text.
 Describe electronic or digital products clearly, explaining what they do and how you designed them.
-Do not include books, videotapes, films, or computer programs.
+Do not include books, videos, computer programs, or other digital media.
 Brief contextualizing comments may accompany representative materials and documents.